 Take the long-term view

 It’s technically extremely simple to build a quick website and launch it.
-I built a simple website earlier this week after dinner, and when from buying the domain to launching the site in exactly 25 minutes.
+I built a simple website earlier this week after dinner, and went from buying the domain to launching the site in exactly 25 minutes.
 It’s just that simple sometimes.
 But people often confuse “simple” with other things, like “easy.”

 Building a website that helps a company accomplish their business objectives and create a profit is simple to start, but it’s not always easy to keep going.
 SEO is a great example of this: for many years, SEO companies were breaking Google’s terms of service, openly, and blatantly, sometimes proudly.
 I’ve met people like this who employed “black hat” SEO tactics, and when I’d question them about it, they’d say “Yeah, but it works.”

-Well, it did.
 Slowly but surely, Google started penalizing websites that had employed those tactics.
 In some cases, all the momentum that shady SEOs built up for their clients literally ended overnight.
 Some business owners woke up and found that their search traffic came to a screeching halt in a day or two.
 (Look at some of these charts for more info).

 That’s not worth it to me.
 I don’t want to employ short-term tactics that pay off now but will result in pain later.
 In every instance I can, I try to take the long term view.